jeevan-kaware/AI-Model-Comparison/README.md

 - Google Gemini API
 - Ollama Local Models
 - Gemma 2 (Local)
+> **Note**
+>
+> The deployed web demo uses **Google Gemini API**.
+> **Ollama (Gemma 2)** integration is available only in the local development environment because it requires a locally running Ollama runtime.

 This project demonstrates practical implementation of Spring AI with multiple providers and showcases how different AI models respond to the same question.

 The frontend provides a clean and responsive interface where users can enter a prompt, select the comparison order, and instantly receive responses from multiple AI models.

 This project follows a clean backend architecture and can be extended easily by integrating additional LLM providers such as OpenAI, Anthropic Claude, Mistral AI, Groq, DeepSeek, Azure OpenAI, and more.

+---
+# ⚠️ Deployment Note

+The deployed version demonstrates **Google Gemini API**.

+The **Ollama (Gemma 2)** integration is fully implemented but works only in the local development environment because Ollama requires a locally running runtime.

+To experience the complete AI model comparison, clone the repository and run Ollama locally.

 ---